- Home

 What is this scam?

-Companies and scammers use AI to write thousands of fake reviews that look like real customer feedback.
-These flood products, services, hotels, and restaurants with fake 5-star reviews to boost rankings or fake 1-star reviews to sabotage competitors.
+Companies and scammers use AI to write thousands of fake reviews that look like genuine customer feedback.
+These fabricated reviews flood products, services, hotels, restaurants, and apps with fake five-star ratings to boost rankings, or fake one-star ratings to sabotage competitors.
+The end result is that consumers can no longer trust the review systems they rely on to make purchasing decisions.

 🔍How This Scam Works